mudiger/mudiger/README.md

 ## <picture><img src = "https://github.com/mudiger/mudiger/blob/main/about_me.gif?raw=true" width = 50px></picture> About me

 <pre>
+def introduce_myself():
+    intro = (
-I'm a Master's graduate in Computer Science with a passion for software development and DevOps.
-My expertise includes full-stack development.
-I enjoy building scalable solutions, optimizing workflows, and automating processes to improve efficiency.
-Always excited to learn and take on new challenges! 🚀
+        "I'm a Master’s graduate in Computer Science with a passion for software development and DevOps.", "My expertise includes full-stack development, automation, cloud computing (AWS, Azure), and CI/CD pipelines.", "I enjoy building scalable solutions, optimizing workflows, and automating processes to improve efficiency.", "Always excited to learn and take on new challenges! 🚀" )

+    fun_facts = [
+        "I turn coffee into code! ☕💻",
+        "Automating tasks so I can be lazy... but efficiently! 😎", ]

+    return value
 </pre>